1. Regulation Crowdfunding Rules

 - the amount raised must not exceed $5,000,000 in a 12-month period;

 - individual investments in all crowdfunding issuers in a 12-month period are limited to:

-- the greater of $2,200 or 5 percent of the lesser of the investor’s annual income or net worth, if either the investor’s annual income or net worth of the investor is less than $107,000; and
+- the greater of $2,200 or 5 percent of the investor’s annual income or net worth, if either the investor’s annual income or net worth of the investor is less than $107,000; and

-- 10 percent of the lesser of annual income or net worth (not to exceed an amount sold of $107,000), if both the investor’s annual income and net worth is $107,000 or more; and
+- the greater of 10 percent of the annual income or net worth, if both the investor’s annual income and net worth is $107,000 or more; and

 - transactions must be conducted through an intermediary that either is registered as a broker-dealer or is registered as a new type of entity called a “funding portal.”